christyheaton/christyheaton.github.io/_posts/2023-11-01-30-day-map-challenge-2023.markdown

  - blog
 ---

-I'm participating in the [#30DayMapChallenge](https://30daymapchallenge.com/) this year.
+I participated in the [#30DayMapChallenge](https://30daymapchallenge.com/) in 2023.
 Many of the maps are interactive!
 If you can click on the image it will redirect you to the interactive version.
 Note that if the map was made with PyScript, the page could take ~30 seconds to load.

 ### Day 1: Points